euberdeveloper/unitn-tronchet/README.md

   <img src="https://github.com/euberdeveloper/unitn-tronchet/blob/master/doc/usage.gif">
 </p>

+## As a PWA (Progressive Web App)

+Unitn Tronchet is also a PWA.
+This means that the site is cached and can be (partially) used even offline.
+On android devices the user is asked if he wants to add the site to the home screen, on mac os it can be added by the chrome menu.

 ## How was it made:

 The site's frontend has been made with **Vue.js** and **Typescript**, in particular by using the **Vuetify.js** ui framework. **vue-router** has been used for the routing, **Vuex** as the data store and a **service-worker** was added to make the site a **PWA**.
 With a **Firebase Cloud Messaging"**, if the user agrees when the site gets entered for the first time, I can send **Push Notifications** when for instance I add a new exam or fix a bug.
 The server was made with **Node.js**, it simply serves the site, hosted with **Heroku**.